New Moves with Motors

 What is the longest move a motor can make to return to 0 position?

 Ask students to change the code to make the motor stop in different positions.
 You can provide this sample code to them and then let them explore ideas of how they might change the code.
-Remind students that when exploring there is a high likelihood of a receiving an error message in the bottom console and the program not executing.

-from spike.control import wait_for_seconds
+from hub import port

 3. Explain